BaiyangZhang/BaiyangZhang.github.io/_posts/2024-08-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 \end{align*}
 $$

-where $C_ {5,i}$ are some combinations of counter terms, whose value will be given later.
+where $C_ {5,i}$ are some combinations of counter terms whose value will be fixed later.
 ## Vacuum states corrections

 The corrections to vacuum states: